zhouzy-RNA/allele-specific-circRNA/README.md

 	-output_maskedgenome	### output file name

-step three. circRNA_mRNA_pairs.pl	### utilize the gtf file and the output of CIRI2.pl, which is used to  authenticate ciriRNA, to generate the gtf file of circRNA and the file about the infpmation of circRNA and the most length mRNA piared with it.
+step three. circRNA_mRNA_pairs.pl	### utilize the gtf file and the output of CIRI2.pl, which is used to  authenticate ciriRNA, to generate the gtf file of circRNA and the file about the information of circRNA and the most length mRNA piared with it.

 perl circRNA_mRNA_pairs.pl -input_linear_gtf  xxx.protein_coding.exons.gtf -input_circRNAs   xxx.circ -output_circRNA_gtf circRNAs.gtf -output_circRNAmRNA_pair  circRNAmRNA_pair -minus_small2large $minus_small2large